yard

 Once you spot patterns, you can remove the welcome mat without turning your yard into a fortress.

 Overfertilizing shrubs and perennials gives you extra-soft, extra-tasty growth.
-That is true whether you are feeding rose beds or flowering shrubs like azalea rows.
+That is true if you are feeding rose beds or flowering shrubs like azalea rows.

 If you already drench plants with rich fertilizer, scale back after reading about proper shrub feeding in our guide on tree and shrub timing.